maphew/zadam-trilium-wiki/Docker-server-installation.md

 Official docker images are published on docker hub for **AMD64**, **ARMv6**, **ARMv7** and **ARMv8/64**: https://hub.docker.com/r/zadam/trilium/

 ## Prerequisites
-To start you will need to have docker installed on your computer.
+To start, you will need to have docker installed on your computer.
 Here are two guides that can help:
 - https://docs.docker.com/engine/install/ubuntu/
 - https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04

+Trilium docker container requires running as root, check if this is possible in your environment.

 ## Pull image